-The processes for reporting against the Corporate Plan have been developed throughout 2018/19 and are closely aligned to the delivery of the new Digital Operating Model.
-A monthly dashboard of high level performance indicators is provided to the Management Team and Executive for review and intervention (as required).
+The process for reporting against the Corporate Plan has continued throughout 2019/20, closely aligned to the delivery of the new Digital Operating Model.
+A monthly dashboard of high level performance indicators is provided to the Management Team and Executive for review and intervention.
 Overview & Scrutiny Committees also review performance on a regular basis.
-The end-of-year outturn for 2018/19 of the new Corporate Plan will be reported to Executive in September 2019; this will include information on the successes and challenges throughout the year.
+The outturn for 2019/20 against the Corporate Plan was reported to Executive on 16 September 2020; this included information on the successes and challenges throughout the year.
 The Performance Management Framework has continued to operate effectively during the year.